1. Organizing Committee (OC)

 21.9.3 If a foul that requires either a direct or indirect free kick is committed by the attacking team inside the penalty area; a free kick will be awarded to the defending team.
 The ball will be placed where the foul occurred unless the foul occurs in the goal area in which case the ball may be placed anywhere in the goal area.
 Opponent team players must remain outside the penalty area until the ball is put into play.

 21.10 Penalty kicks shall be awarded for major infractions occurring inside the penalty area.
-Penalty kick shall be taken from a distance of 8 meters away from the center point of the goal line;
+Penalty kick shall be taken from 6 meters away from the center point of the goal line;

 21.11 When restarting the game with a drop ball from within the penalty area, the referee shall drop the ball in the penalty area at the spot nearest to where the play was stopped.